 Residents of the coastal city Shibido barely notice the number of islanders flooding in from a shrinking archipelago.
-Immersed in the mixed-reality of their enhancement lenses, they see more of what they want to see and less of what they don’t.
+Immersed in the mixed-reality of their enhancement lenses, the residents see more of what they want to see and less of what they don’t.

-Fearing the creeping tide of technology that threatens to make him as invisible as the island refugees, struggling actor Henry Hoo accepts a role to promote an event where lens wearers can star in a movie all about themselves.
+Struggling actor Henry Hoo is desperate to outrun the creeping tide of technology threatening to replace him.
+He accepts a dicey role to promote an event where lens wearers can star in a movie all about themselves.
 But the more he believes he’s securing his career, the more he’s confronted by Ben, an unpredictable stranger, who protests the lens is erasing the islander tribe from people’s memories.
-The last thing Henry’s re-invention needs, though, is an inconvenient awareness, or an impossible romance.
+The last thing Henry’s re-invention needs, however, is an inconvenient awareness or an impossible romance.

-As his sense of self blurs with what he discovers about his own past, Henry soon finds he must fight to regain his identity.
-If only he could be sure of what’s real and what isn’t, because the fates of both citizen and refugee alike may depend on what he believes, and if he can rise to his most challenging role as himself.
+As his sense of self blurs with what he discovers about his own past, he soon finds he must fight to regain his identity.
+If only he could be sure of what’s real and what isn’t, because the fates of both citizen and refugee alike may depend on him rising to his most challenging—to be the real Henry Hoo.

 Be notified when published